-Where the former spouse or civil partner of a Caymanian is the mother/father of a Caymanian child, they may be allowed to remain (subject to various approvals) and be permitted to work until the children complete their tertiary education or their 24th birthday, whichever happens first.
+Where the former spouse or civil partner of a Caymanian is the parent of a Caymanian child, they may be allowed to remain (subject to various approvals) and be permitted to work until the children turn 18 years of age.
+Where a child is continuing in education it is possible to make an application for permission to remain until a dependant child completes their tertiary education or their 24th birthday, whichever happens first.

-If their last child reaches the age of 24 and the non-Caymanian parent has not obtained appropriate immigration permissions before then, then the parent must leave the Cayman Islands (according to the provisions of the law as presently drafted).
-However, such a parent will have an opportunity to apply for Permanent Residence pursuant to the points system, provided Cayman has been their home for more than eight years.
+If their last child graduates from university or reaches the age of 24 and the non-Caymanian parent has not obtained appropriate alternative immigration permissions before then, then the parent will be expected to leave the Cayman Islands (according to the provisions of the law as presently drafted).
+However, such a parent will usually have an opportunity to apply for Permanent Residence pursuant to the points system, provided Cayman has been their home for more than eight years.
+In that regard it should be noted that under the present system, 40 points are available for anyone who is the parent of a Caymanian child.

 Free Legal Advice